Nonlinear photoconductivities and quantum geometry of chiral multifold fermions: Numerical calculations

-The calculation is done in spherical coordinate and the Chern number is obtained after intergrating the Berry cuvature on the constant energy surface.
+The calculation is done in spherical coordinate and the Chern number is obtained after integrating the Berry curvature on the constant energy surface.
 For quadratic Hamiltonian, $C_{13}$ becomes nonzero at higher energy, as shown in the inset of Fig. \ref{fig:tpfcpge}.
 As a result, the cyclic trace of the injection conductivity between the optically active pair of bands is not quantized for the quadratic Hamiltonian.

 {\it Linear shift current.} Fig. \ref{fig:tpfall}(c) shows the linear shift conductivities. ${zxx}$, ${xzx}$ and ${zzz}$ components are independent of photon frequency after the photon frequency is larger than chemical potential.
 The results is the lowest order in $\omega$, as suggested by Eq. \ref{eq:shpower}.
-To understand the numerical results, we resort to the analytical sulotions.
-For analytical calculation, we use Eq. \ref{eq:shiftvector} with Berry connetions.
+To understand the numerical results, we resort to the analytical solutions.
+For analytical calculation, we use Eq. \ref{eq:shiftvector} with Berry connections.
 Below, the results for zzz and zxx components are presented.
 We define $I^{cab}=\sum_{nm}f_{nm}I^{cab}_{nm}$.
-To the lowet order of $k$, the analytical form of $I^{cab}_{nm}$ for the isotropic cone is,
+To the lowest order of $k$, the analytical form of $I^{cab}_{nm}$ for the isotropic cone is,

 and

 It shows that the linear shift current depends linearly on the pseudo spin-orbit coupling $b$.
 After inserting the integrand to Eq. \ref{eq:shiftcond} and converting to spherical coordinate, $d^3k$ becomes $d\Omega_k k^2dk$, where $\Omega_k$ is the solid angle in k-space, and $\delta(\omega_{mn}-\omega)$ is replaced with $\delta(k-k(\omega))/|dE/dk|$, where $|dE/dk|\sim 2$ in the linear order of $k$ and $k(\omega)=\omega/2$.
 The integral becomes